ExCALIBUR-SysGenX/excalibur-sysgenx.github.io/index.md

 ## Latest

+* The international [PDESoft](https://pdesoft.org) conference will
+ take place in Cambridge on 1-3 July 2024, hosted by the SysGenX team.
-We are delighted to be hosting Graham Markall for an [online Zoom Seminar on 8th May](special_seminar).
+* We are delighted to be hosting Graham Markall for an [online Zoom Seminar on 8th May](special_seminar).

 <div>